nissl-lab/npoi/README.md

 NPOI Tutorial Waitlist
 ======================
-I have plan to write a beginner tutorial about NPOI and I need to know how many beginners need it.
+I have plan to write a beginner tutorial about NPOI and I need to know how many beginners/developers need it.
 [Click here to vote for this tutorial](https://github.com/nissl-lab/npoi/issues/1436)

 About Donation 关于捐款
 ============